Best Neo Financial Credit Cards in Canada for 2026

 Does Neo offer Visa cards?

 At this time, Neo only issues credit cards that are part of the Mastercard network.
-If you’re interested in Visa or American Express credit cards, you’ll need to look at a different card issuer, like TD or Scotiabank.
+You can select from prepaid, secured, or traditional credit cards.
+If you're interested in Visa or American Express credit cards, you'll need to look at a different card issuer, like TD or Scotiabank.

 How do you cancel a Neo Financial credit card?

 To cancel a card, confirm you don't have a balance on your account.
-Then, log into the app or website and select "Credit" under the Accounts tab.
-Choose the account you want to close, tap “Details,” and follow the prompts.
+Then, log in to the app or website and select "Credit" under the Accounts tab.
+Choose the account you want to close, tap "Details," and follow the prompts.
+You'll be asked to confirm the cancellation.